Fruit & Herb Vinegars

 - Put cap on and let sit at room temperature about one month.

-- Strain vinegar through a cheesecloth or jelly bag or strainer.
+- Strain vinegar through a cheesecloth, jelly bag or strainer.

 About This Recipe

-Make your own vinegars to use as a salad dressing or marinade.
+Make your own vinegar to use as a salad dressing or marinade.
 The flavors can be varied according to the seasonal fruits and herbs.